Analytical Chemistry Instruments

 Bluish-green Tin compounds

-• Spectroscopy involves the measurement and analysis of electromagnetic radiation of given atoms or molecules present in the sample.
+• Spectroscopy generally involves the measurement and analysis of electromagnetic radiation of given atoms or molecules present in the sample.

 Quantitative Analysis